 There are no known health problems although if you intend to spend time in forested areas during the summer you are advised to discuss tick-born encephalitis immunisations.
 The tap water is considered safe to drink and normal everyday precautions should be taken with food.

 British nationals require a valid passport and may visit Hungary for up to six months without a visa.
-To stay any longer of you intend to work in Hungary you should seek information from the Hungarian Embassy.
-Note that Hungary will be joining the EU within the near future so entry requirements should change to those of any other EU Country.
+To stay any longer or if you intend to work in Hungary you should seek information from the Hungarian Embassy.

 Before going to Hungary to seek employment, you should apply for a working visa from the Hungarian Embassy or Consulate.
 To be eligible for a working visa you must already have a labour permit, which is obtained by your employer in Hungary from the labour office.

 Au Pair in Hungary

 Hungarian wages for au pairs are very low.
 In fact, a lot of families will find it too expensive to employ an au pair and so it may be particularly difficult to find this type of work in the first place.
 Furthermore, because of the cost, funding medical insurance will be left to you; most families will be unwilling to pay.

 Nevertheless, if you are determined to pursue this type of employment in Hungary it is worth contacting Au Pair Hungary who may be able to find you a suitable placement.

 GAP Activity Projects Ltd organises gap year schemes across the world.
 Projects last from four to eleven months and can include conservational work, farming, education, and teaching English, but will mostly be work in schools in Hungary.

 You must be over 17 to apply for a GAP project.
 You will be provided with free food and accommodation, as well as pocket money.
 GAP has projects around Hungary, including those in Felsopeteny, Tokay, and Sarbogard.
 The average project duration is six months, either from August until February, or January until June.

 Volunteering in Hungary